ruthmaina2022/Data-Science-Portfolio/Storytelling with Data/README.md

 ### Storytelling with Data
 This project helps spread the word on the truth about airlines.
-The project is divided into multiple deliverables beginning with an executive summary presentation of findings directed at the senior leaders that care about the portrayal of the industry and their airline specifically.
-A supporting blogpost is included with an infographic on the same topic directed at the general audience.
+The project is divided into multiple deliverables:
+* The executive summary is presentation of findings directed at the senior leaders that care about the portrayal of the industry and their airline specifically.
+* A supporting blogpost is included with an infographic on the same topic directed at the general audience.